How To Use

 Are there any laws or regulations pertaining to the particular business?
 Will zoning be affected by the sale?
 Is property threatened by condemnation?

-The agreement should specify which liabilities (if any) are to be assumed by buyer, and which ones will remain seller’s responsibility.
+The agreement should specify which liabilities (if any) are to be assumed by the buyer, and which ones will remain the seller’s responsibility.

 Current Liabilities and Debts – Obtain verified information about each.

 Pending Claims/Contingent Liabilities – Obtain a letter from seller’s attorney verifying litigation and claims.
 Carefully review and account for these.